AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 #### Can I remotely control ANAVI Thermometer from a web browser on my smartphone, tablet, or laptop?

-Yes, you can use our [demo website](http://demo.anavi.technology/) or easily integrate ANAVI Thermometer in your instance of the popular open source platform [Home Assistant](https://home-assistant.io/) as an MQTT JSON Light component.
+Yes, you can use our [demo website](http://demo.anavi.technology/) or easily integrate ANAVI Thermometer in your instance of the popular open source platform [Home Assistant](https://home-assistant.io/) as an MQTT Sensor component.

 #### Is ANAVI Thermometer an open source project?